 In reverse psychology, you are convinced to do something or abide by some rule or desired action in a roundabout way.
 You will act in a manner that will oppose the resistance presented to you.

-Two simple examples to show how ‘reverse psychology’ works are:
+Examples to show how ‘reverse psychology’ works :

 - If a child doesn’t finish his daily breakfast and tends to waste food everyday; you tell the child not to eat and leave the table.
 Here, the child feels that even the given choices will be taken away from him.
 He reacts instantly by eating the food already offered and shall abide by the rule.